jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

 Self-awareness is important, but introspection will only get you halfway.

-Others are much better at judging us truthfully, and in self-improvement, the truth really will set you free (Read more [harsh turths of reality](/harsh-truths/)).
+Others are much better at judging us truthfully, and in self-improvement, the truth really will set you free.
 It’s a bitter pill to swallow, but it’s necessary.

 You’ve admitted to yourself you have a problem.
 Now it’s time to prove that you’re serious about fixing it.